BryanWesterveld/League-Lookup/README.md

 information match for match.
 This makes it extremely hard to show a list of matches without hurting loading times.

-Even though this project was never finished it still provided me with a lot of new knowledge.
+Even though this project was never finished it still provided me with new knowledge.
 Therefore I will not delete this repository just yet and use it to list some of the things I learned, so I can look back at them in the future.

 - If you do not want your api key floating around github it is possible to